SangHunHan92/2K2K/README.md

 ### Render Dataset (Image, Depth)
-* To render the human datasets into images and depth maps, download the mesh files to `data/obj`.
+* To render the human datasets into images and depth maps, download the mesh files to `data/obj` first.
+See the folder structure above for download locations.
 * For RenderPeople dataset, enter the command below to render.
 This will create folders `PERS` and `ORTH` (if you want).
 It takes about 2-3 days to render a 2048×2048 resolution images.
 ```bash
 python render/render.py --data_path ./data --data_name RP